-A treasure trove of countless unusual and quirky things to do.
-A minefield of strange smells and even stranger tastes.
+Are you looking for unusual and alternative things to do in Hong Kong?
+You are in the right place.
+Hong Kong is a treasure trove of countless unique and quirky things to do and a minefield of strange smells and even stranger tastes.

-A melting pot of cultures, buzzing with life at every turn.
-A kaleidoscope of neon lights.
-A city that excites the imagination.
+It's a melting pot of cultures, buzzing with life at every turn, a kaleidoscope of neon lights.
+Hong Kong is a city that excites the imagination.

-Yes, this is Hong Kong!
-Here are some ideas for your unique Hong Kong experience that differ from a regular tourist brochure and get you off the beaten track.
+Here are some ideas of unique things to do in Hong Kong that are a little different from a regular tourist brochure and get you off the beaten track.

 Read on to find the top unusual and alternative things to do in Hong Kong